Shannon and Weaver Model of Communication Examples & Explanation

 6. Noise

 Noise is the unwanted sound of the communication process that disrupts effective communication.
-Communicators found noises in every type of communication process, including verbal, nonverbal, written, visual, face-to-face, mediated, and group communication.
-The most common types of noise in communication are physical, physiological, psychological, semantic, electrical, syntactical, cultural noise, and so more.
+Communicators found noises in every communication process, including verbal, nonverbal, written, visual, face-to-face, mediated, and group communication.
+The most common types of noise in communication are physical, physiological, psychological, semantic, electrical, syntactical, cultural noise, and so on.

 For example, airplane sound is considered the physical noise in communication that distracts the students from hearing the speech.